-The focus of this course will emphasize reading, writing, and critical thinking about a variety of short stories and theoretical approaches.
-Literary theories include: Gender Theory, Marxist Theory, and Critical Race Theory.
+The focus of this course will emphasize reading, writing, and critical thinking about a variety of short stories.
 Students will also be expected to apply the principles of grammar and the vocabulary from Literature and Composition 9, 10, and 11.
 Students will demonstrate growth in the areas of literary interpretation, critical close reading skills, composition skills, grammar and vocabulary development, and public speaking skills in accordance with Pennsylvania Academic Standards.
 This course fulfills the reading requirement of the senior-year English credit.